New Summerfield High School

-New Summerfield High School is a 2A public high school located in New Summerfield, Texas (USA).
-It is part of the New Summerfield Independent School District located in northeast Cherokee County.
-In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.
+New Summerfield High School is a 2A public high school located in New Summerfield, Texas, United States, serving grades 9 through 12.
+It is part of the single school in the New Summerfield Independent School District located in northeast Cherokee County.
+For the 2021–2022 school year, the PK–12 school was given a "B" by the Texas Education Agency.

-School History

-In 1920, because New Summerfield had become a "boom town," the community established a new four-room brick school building at the present-day location of the school.
-This school served approximately fifty students.
-As the town slowly grows, the school does also.
-In the beginning of January 2000, the high school students moved into their new building, which is located just south of the other campus buildings.
-The Class of 2000 bought an inlay for the middle of the commons area in the new high school building.

 Athletics

 The New Summerfield Hornets compete in the following sports: